Modern American History

 Viewpoint

 The textbook stops after the Reagan administration, leaving a significant amount of modern American history untouched.
-The Giant American History Timeline: Book 2, 1870s-Present extends further, continuing up through the war in Iraq, and “Modern American History Lessons and Resources” covers through the Cold War.
-For very brief coverage of recent history, students might watch the last part of the more than four-hour video, The ENTIRE History of the United States of America (start at 4:02 for the 1990s and beyond) h, or the more liberally slanted Crash Course U.S. History series #44 through #47 that take us through the Obama administration.
-For more complete course material for covering recent American history from 1980 to 2020, students might use Unit 9 of Khan Academy’s U.S. History course.
+This is not that unusual, since most history textbooks treat the most recent history briefly as we have not had enough time to get an accurate perspective.
+Nevertheless, you might want to cover events during this interim, and The Giant American History Timeline: Book 2, 1870s-Present extends further, continuing up through the war in Iraq, and “Modern American History Lessons and Resources” covers through the Cold War.
+For very brief coverage of recent history, students might watch the last part of the more than four-hour video, The ENTIRE History of the United States of America (start at 4:02 for the 1990s and beyond), or the more liberally slanted Crash Course U.S. History series #44 through #47 that takes us through the Obama administration.
+For more complete course material covering recent American history from 1980 to 2020, students might use Unit 9 of Khan Academy’s U.S. History course.

 Summary